ibm-cloud-docs/vmware-service/vmaas/tenant-vcda-dr.md

 * {{site.data.keyword.vcf-aas}} single-tenant or multitenant to {{site.data.keyword.vcf-aas}} single-tenant or multitenant environments
 * On-premises to {{site.data.keyword.vcf-aas}} environments
 * {{site.data.keyword.vcf-classic}} to {{site.data.keyword.vcf-aas}} environments
+* On-premises VMware Cloud Director™ instance to {{site.data.keyword.vcf-aas}} environments

+You must open an IBM Support ticket to request a VCDA connection from your VMware Cloud Director instance to {{site.data.keyword.vcf-aas}}.
+For more information, see [Connecting VMware Cloud Director instances to VCF as a Service](/docs/vmware-service?topic=vmware-service-vcda-vdc-connect).
+{: note}

 For a tutorial on how to create a disaster recovery configuration that uses a {{site.data.keyword.vcf-aas}} single-tenant instance as the primary workload environment and a {{site.data.keyword.vcf-aas}} multitenant instance as the disaster recovery environment, see [Configuring disaster recovery with VMware Cloud Director Availability](/docs/vmware-service?topic=vmware-service-vcda-creating-dr-config).